ionos-cloud/terraform-provider-ionoscloud/docs/resources/nic.md

 }
 ```

 This will configure flowlog for accepted ingress traffic and will log it into an existing ionos s3 bucket named `flowlog-bucket`.
 Any s3 compatible client can be used to create it.
-Adding a flowlog does not force re-creation or the nic, but changing any other field than
+Adding a flowlog does not force re-creation of the NIC, but changing any other field than
 `name` will.
-Deleting a flowlog will also force nic re-creation.
+Deleting a flowlog will also force NIC re-creation.

 ## Argument reference